'What the hell is happening?': Another ram raid targets clothing store overnight

-Another store in Auckland has been targeted in a ram raid overnight, with thieves making off with armfuls of clothing.
+Another store in Auckland has been targeted in a ram raid overnight, with thieves making off with handfuls of clothing.

 The burglary happened about 2am at the Big Broz shop on Queens Rd in the suburb of Panmure.